ppy/osu-wiki/wiki/Tournaments/MP7K/7K_2019/en.md

   - Higher qualification seed.
 - The worst-performing player of each group will be eliminated from the tournament.

-#### Bracket Stage
+#### Bracket stage

 - The bracket stage is a **double elimination** stage.
 This means that a player who is participating in this stage must lose two matches in this stage to be eliminated from the tournament.
 - After the Group Stage, the remaining players will be seeded based on their performance in the Group Stage.
 We use the same metric as the one that we used to determine the two best-performing players in a group, minus the "number of losses by default" metric.
 This will be used to determine the remaining players' opponents for the bracket stage.
 In particular, their opponent for the bracket stage will be `(17 - player's GS seed)`.
 - In a winner's bracket match, the player who meets the winning condition in a match will be declared the winner of the match and will move further into the bracket.
 The loser of the match will fall into the losers bracket.
 - In a loser's bracket match, the player who meets the winning condition in a match will be declared the winner of the match and will move further into the bracket.
 The loser of the match will be eliminated from the tournament.
 - Players who are in the winner's bracket are required to play in one match in each stage.
 The only exception to this is if the player is the sole player in winner bracket in the Grand Finals stage, where the player is required to play in up to two matches if the player were to lose his first match in the Grand Finals stage.
 - Players who are in the loser's bracket at the start of Finals Week 1 or further are required to play in two matches in a single stage.
 However, players who lose their first match in the losers bracket in those stages will no longer need to play in any further matches in the tournament, for they are eliminated from the tournament.

-### Tournament Play
+### Tournament play

 #### Protocol